 Although Nigerians are the most numerous of African-American immigrants, I’ve only personally known a few.
 When I was young, my mother had a Nigerian colleague whose name was, I believe, Alex Ogedegbe.
 In order to relieve non-Nigerians from saying his actual name, he instructed people to simply refer to him as “Alex OK Baby.”
-Around the same time there was a Nigerian guy on my soccer team, Miebaka Adouye.
-He was exceedingly good natured albeit mentally disabled and one of his quirks was that he’d call me on the phone whenever he heard Bobby McFerrin’s song, “Don’t Worry, Be Happy,” on the radio, which in 1989 was quite often.
-Thankfully cell phones were much more rare then.
-In Los Angeles I only count two Nigerians among my acquaintances, two brothers in fact, both of whom work security.
+Around the same time, there was a Nigerian guy on my soccer team, Miebaka Adouye.
+He was exceedingly good-natured albeit intellectually disabled and one of his quirks was that he’d call me on the phone whenever he heard Bobby McFerrin’s song, “Don’t Worry, Be Happy,” on the radio, which in 1989 was quite often.
+Thankfully cell phones were much rarer then.
+In Los Angeles, I only count two Nigerians among my acquaintances, two brothers in fact, both of whom work security.

 Most recent African-American immigrants arrived in the US following the 1968 enactment of the Immigration and Nationality Act of 1965, which abolished the National Origins Formula that had until then given preferential status to certain European peoples.
 After the passage of the immigration act, large numbers of immigrants from Asia and Latin America came to the US; however, Africa has provided relatively few.
 Between 1968 and 2007, only an estimated total of 0.8 to 0.9 million Africans immigrated to the US, accounting for just 3.3% of total immigration.
 75% of African immigrants came from just twelve of the continent’s more than 50 countries.